slyfox1186/imagemagick-optimize-jpg/README.md

 # Optimize large jpg/jpeg images using ImageMagick's caching feature

-This script `optimize.bat` uses ImageMagick's `convert.exe` file which creates two temporary cache files (`.mpc and .cache`) from each `.jp(e)g` file before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
+This script `optimize.bat` uses ImageMagick's `convert.exe` file which creates two temporary cache files (`.mpc and .cache`) from each `.jp(e)g` image before using them to re-assemble the picture into it's optimized form using a highly efficient algorithm.
 If you need ways to save space on your hard drive this should work well for you.

 From the current directory your run this command line from it will place the optimized image files in the folder `optimized` and store the orignal images in the folder `originals`.
 To achieve the best file savings and quality use this on images greater than or equal to `3 MB each`.
 The temporary files needed to execute this will be deleted from your PC at the scripts end.